sheeeng/jenkins-nginx-docker/README.md

 18.06.3~ce~3-0~debian
 ```

+These versions are subject to change without prior notice due to availability of packages.

-  Versions are subject to change as time goes on and keeping this reference up to date is outside of the scope of this document.
+Keeping this reference up to date is outside of the scope of this document.

 Once the value of `ARG docker_version=` has been set, the jenkins container can be built using `docker-compose` [[3](https://github.com/docker/compose/releases)].